-Fig. 5 Sensitivity of projected annual mean pHT and ΩAr to the inclusion of OrgAlk.
-The variations in projected annual mean pHT (a) and ΩAr (b) calculated with and without OrgAlk, along with their sensitivity to OrgAlk under the SSP1-2.6 and SSP5-8.5 scenarios in the Arctic Ocean margins.
-The sensitivity was quantified as the difference in pHT and ΩAr values between calculations with and without OrgAlk.
+Fig. 5 Sensitivity of pHT and ΩAr projections to accounting for OrgAlk in the Barents Sea Opening region.
+Projected annual mean pHT (a) and ΩAr (b) under SSP1-2.6 and SSP5-8.5 are compared between calculations with and without accounting for OrgAlk.
+Sensitivity was quantified as the difference between values calculated without accounting for OrgAlk and those calculated with accounting for OrgAlk.

 Discussion